 Most told me forget about bringing kids if I wanted to have a good time.
 So discouraging.
 Then a mom from my school to whom I will be forever grateful, Eleanor, told me that was rubbish.
 She and her family had been traveling with their three kids from 18 months on and had a ball.
 Their kids adored travel and had been everywhere!
 That was encouraging.
 I then found Rick Steve’s online and all the wonderful forums he has for traveling with kids in tow.
 Trip Advisor was my next salvation.
 I poured over reviews of hotels and restaurants that travelers had recommended as family friendly.
 We were going to Paris, but I didn’t want to ruin the trip by stressing about being somewhere kids weren’t welcome.

 |The London Eye|

 Well, the first trip was a surprising hit with us all.
 We planned well and made sure our kids could sleep on the 12 hour flight over.
 We took a lightweight stroller with us, so we could hop on and off trains and subways and the the three year old could conk out when needed.
 The six year old was like the energizer bunny, scanning his maps, climbing monuments and scoping out the next crepe spot in France or Cornetto kiosk in the U.K. The best thing about having little ones, is folks are very kind.
 In England and In France (yes France) people couldn’t be nicer or more helpful with our strollers and crud.
-In fact, after 3 more trips to Europe with this crew, my husband and I think it was almost easier when they were the smallest!
-Go figure.
+In fact, after many more trips to Europe with this crew, my husband and I think it was almost easier when they were the smallest!
 Now they have opinions.